danoctavian/bit-smuggler/README.md

 https://github.com/danoctavian/bittorrent-client-control

-the above are not yet cabalized so you need to do
+the above are not yet in hackage so you need to do

 cabal sandbox add-source